adioshun/gitBook_DeepDrive/paper2017-squeezeseg.md

 # SqueezeSeg

-- 입력 : 3D LiDAR -> SegmeIn this paper, we address semantic segmentation of road-objects from 3D LiDAR point clouds.
+- 입력 : 3D LiDAR -> Segmentation `In this paper, we address semantic segmentation of road-objects from 3D LiDAR point clouds. `

 In particular, wewish to detect and categorize instances of interest, such as cars,pedestrians and cyclists.